okami101/vuetify-admin/docs/guide/components/inputs.md

 :::

 :::tip IMAGE UPLOAD HANDLER
 You may need a real backend image upload handler in order to avoid the default base64.
-Use global `imageUploadUrl` admin options [as explain here](../admin.md#options) for setting a handler URL compatible with TinyMCE 5.
+Use global `imageUploadUrl` admin TinyMCE options [as explain here](../admin.md#options) for setting a handler URL compatible with TinyMCE 5.
 It will add a direct upload zone on images plugin and as well as enable drag and drop.

 [Vtec Laravel Crud](../laravel.md) already integrate a functional upload handler that you can activate by adding the upload route :